Skip to main content

 文本 _描述已自动生成

-• Delete JSON values using JSON_REMOVE.
+• Remove JSON values using JSON_REMOVE

 文本 _描述已自动生成

-2 JSON Data Indexing in MySQL
+2 MySQL JSON Data Indexing

-Indexing JSON via a generated column:
+Indexing Based on Generated Columns ( Indexing JSON via a generated column)

 ALTER TABLE customers ADD COLUMN zip_code INTEGER GENERATED ALWAYS as (user_info->"$.zipcodel");